ezagroba/charters/charters.md

 ===

-## Retrospective
+## 6. Retrospective

-Post on the Miro board:
+Post in Workflowy:

 💡 Something you learned